University’s Public Engagement Lead awarded prestigious fellowship

 17 Feb 2017

-Dr Sheena Cruickshank world’s one of 15 chosen by largest general scientific organization
+Dr Sheena Cruickshank is one of 15 chosen by world's largest general scientific organization

 The University’s Academic Lead for Public Engagement in Research Dr Sheena Cruickshank has been selected as an American Association for the Advancement of Science (AAAS) Public Engagement Fellow.